doctrine/common-documentation/en/reference/caching.rst

 Introduction
 ------------

-Doctrine caching provides a very simple interface on top of which several out of the box implementations are provided:
+Doctrine Cache provides a very simple interface for which several out of the box implementations are provided:

 - ApcCache (requires ext/apc)
 - ArrayCache (in memory, lifetime of the request)